Antarctica cruises

 November is springtime in Antarctica.
 Penguins are courting, with their distinctive, repetitive calls and dance moves, and some early chicks begin to hatch.
 As the month goes on, the days get longer.
 There are fewer visitors in the early season, making it a fantastic time for uninterrupted landscape photography.

-December has the longest hours and warmest temperatures for visiting the Antarctic Peninsula.
+December has the longest hours and warmest temperatures for visiting the Antarctic Peninsula on an Antarctica tour.
 It’s a time when wildlife is particularly active: penguin courtship and nest building is in full swing, seals are easily seen on land and on rafts of ice, and whales are plentiful.

 January is a popular month for Antarctica expedition cruises.
 There are plenty of penguin chicks, it’s a great month for seeing seals and whales, and more daylight hours make spotting wildlife an around-the-clock possibility.